nning/protonutils/README.md

 # protonutils

-Lists configured Proton version per game.
-Can be useful to clean up old runtimes, for example.
-(For now, only works if game was launched with Proton at least once.)
+protonutils is a CLI tool that provides different utilities to make using the Proton compatibility tool more easy.
+Currently, it lists games by configured Proton version (which can be useful to clean up old runtimes) and it updates [Proton-GE][0].

 ## Download Binary